ra1028/Carbon/README.md

 ### Section

-A section can have a header, footer and a collection of cells.
+A section can include header, footer and cells.
 This also needs to specify `id` for identify from among multiple sections.
 The cells can be declared using a function builder as below: